 How much does it cost to rent a Double Deck Exhibit?

-The minimum cost to rent a TurKey Double Deck is about $27,000 in Las Vegas.
-That includes transportation to and from the show, set up and dismantle labor.
-The maximum cost for us is about $250,000 for our largest Double Deck designs.
+The minimum cost to rent a TurnKey Double Deck in Las Vegas is about $27,000.
+That includes transportation to and from the show and set-up and dismantle labor.
+Our maximum cost is about $250,000 for our largest Double Deck designs.
 Again, we provide published pricing and itemization for each design we offer.

 Costs include graphics as well.
-We provide easy to understand graphics callout spec sheets and provide pre-production proofs for your approval.
+We provide easy-to-understand graphics callout spec sheets and pre-production proofs for your approval.
 Once your design is finalized, we provide a photorealistic rendering showing your graphics!
-We utilize a number of different graphic materials, each perfectly suited for the particular application required.
+We utilize several different graphic materials, each perfectly suited for the particular application required.

 The cost in time spent managing your exhibit

 We specialize in renting Double Decks in Las Vegas and other areas.
-It's what we do.
 TurnKey Service means just that.
-We start with the design process, establish the perfect look and functionality you need.
+We start with the design process and establish the perfect look and functionality you need.
 Generally, at that point, you'll know exactly what your total cost will be.
 There are no surprises!

-We bill transportation, set up and dismantle labor on one pre-show invoice.
-However, we assist in a number of ways during the production process.
-During the design process, we anticipate electrical requirements based on everything in your booth space.
+We bill transportation, set up, and dismantle labor on one pre-show invoice.
+However, we assist in several ways during the production process.
+We anticipate electrical requirements based on everything in your booth space during the design process.
 Some clients have specialized equipment or pre-existing exhibit properties that are to be combined in the same booth space.

 We'll provide a grid map with dimensions indicating your main electric drop and outlet locations throughout your booth space.
 We indicate how many amps are required at all locations.
-This is a show requirement and a very important one!
+This is a very important show requirement!
 Nothing starts until the electric is down before the carpet is laid.

-Part of that includes a booth orientation diagram that allows everyone involved, to be certain which direction is front by indicating adjacent booth space numbers.
-Often times, this is dealt with early on because booth location often affects the design.
+Part of that includes a booth orientation diagram that allows everyone involved to be certain which direction is front by indicating adjacent booth space numbers.
+This is often dealt with early on because booth location often affects the design.
 Again, because we do this all the time, reviewing the Exhibitor Guide and viewing the trade show floor map is often required early on.

 TurnKey Trade Show Services Management

-When exhibitors use show labor, the required forms specify set up and dismantle times precisely.
+When exhibitors use show labor, the required forms specify set-up and dismantle times precisely.
 We look at your target move-in date and establish that for you.
 We need to do that in order to ensure that your exhibit is complete and ready to go on deadline.
 This touches on another cost that many clients don't need to consider.
 Overtime vs. Straight time Union Labor billing.
-We provide a fixed cost invoice for set up and dismantle regardless of the show mandated schedule.
+We provide a fixed cost invoice for set up and dismantling regardless of the show-mandated schedule.
 This is one of the most common areas of cost overruns.
 Labor rates are often over $100 per hour.
-Overtime is time and a half making it $150.
+Overtime is time and a half, making it $150.
 Sometimes it can go to $200 hr.
 Multiply that x 3-4 set up people, it can easily be over $500 hr.
 You don't need to worry about that when you are working with TurnKey Trade Show Exhibit Rentals.
 Labor cost is fixed on one pre-show invoice.

 Other Show Services Management requirements